Meet the 2025 Guest Authors

 Jay Jones

-Jay Jones is the author of A Bilagáana Boy among the Navajo, a true story about his four years living on the Navajo Reservation in Window Rock, Arizona.
+Jay Jones is the 3x award winning author of A Bilagáana Boy Among the Navajo, a true story about his four years living on the Navajo Reservation in Window Rock, Arizona.
 Born in Japan to Air Force veterans, Jay had a turbulent childhood and joined the Marine Corps at 17.
 His career path included roles from cook and DJ to financial advisor, ultimately retiring after 33 years as a Chartered Financial Consultant.
 He earned a Business Management degree while working full-time.
 Now living near Tucson, Jay enjoys golfing, traveling, cooking, and soaking up the Arizona sun with a good book and a strong cocktail.

 -